taejs/book-exploring-async-basics/src/6_epoll_kqueue_iocp.md

 simplified version of an event queue.
 I called it `minimio` since it's greatly inspired by `mio`.

 > I will write a short book (much shorter than this one) about how this works in
-> detail; for now you can visit the code at its [Github repository if you're
+> detail.
+For now, you can visit the code at its [Github repository if you're
 > curious](https://github.com/cfsamson/examples-minimio).
 This book will also briefly cover
 > `wepoll`, which is used as an optimization instead of IOCP in both the `mio` and `libuv` frameworks.